 Spotting

 This is known as spotting, light bleeding that doesn’t last long.
 Many women experience this in the early stages of pregnancy.
-It is usually harmless but with pain, it should be said to a doctor.
+If you’re unsure and searching “is spotting a sign of pregnancy test clinic near me”, it’s a good idea to confirm with a test or doctor.

 Miscarriage